List of PowerEdge servers

 PowerEdge is a server line by Dell, following the naming convention for other Dell products: PowerVault (data storage) and PowerConnect (data transfer & switches).

 Below is an overview of current and former servers within Dell's PowerEdge product line.
 Different models are or were available as towers, 19-inch racks or blades.
 In the current naming scheme, towers are designated by T, racks by R, and blades by M (for modular).
-The 19″ rack-servers come in different physical heights expressed in rack units or U. Most modern servers are either 1U or 2U high while in the past the 4U was more common.
+The 19" rack-servers come in different physical heights expressed in rack units or U. Most modern servers are either 1U or 2U high while in the past the 4U was more common.

 Model naming

-Over the years, many different types of PowerEdge servers have been introduced and there was wide variety of product and family codes used within the PowerEdge name.
+Over the years, many different types of PowerEdge servers have been introduced and a wide variety of product and family codes were used within the PowerEdge name.

 Itanium servers

-The Dell Itanium-based servers were introduced before this new naming-convention was introduced and were only available as rack servers.
+The Dell Itanium-based servers were introduced before this new naming convention was introduced and were only available as rack servers.